ConversationalComponents/docs/docs/tutorials/plug_coco_component_inside_dialogflow_conversation.md

 intentMap.set('coco.incontext.intent', cocoContext);
 ```

+!!!
+Note
-**Notice**: In order to be able to send external requests to APIs from the fulfilment function(in other words calling CoCo),
-you need to activate your Google firebase account.
-It will ask you for billing info.
-Google provides a substantial free quota for this service, so you won't actually be charged.
+    In order to be able to send external requests to APIs from the fulfilment function(in other words calling CoCo), you need to activate your Google firebase account.
+It will ask you for billing info.Google provides a substantial free quota for this service, so you won't actually be charged.

 ## Plug Component To Your Conversation Flow.
 * Access [CoCo Marketplace](https://marketplace.conversationalcomponents.com/ "CoCo Marketplace") and choose the relevant component: